6 Common Elements You'll Find In an Anti-Hero

-Character Development of Anti-heroes
+Character Arcs of Anti-heroes

 Anti-heroes tend not to have the same kind of character arc as their classic hero counterparts.
 This is because their motivation for doing good usually doesn't come from wanting to be a hero themselves, but rather from other reasons such as seeking revenge or trying to make up for their past mistakes.

-They develop into becoming better people through the story usually by letting go of their anger or cynism and coming to terms with what they've done.
+They develop into becoming better people through the story usually by letting go of their anger or cynicism and coming to terms with what they've done.
 But this doesn't necessarily mean that the anti-hero becomes a traditional hero at all either, as sometimes their selfless actions can be motivated by selfish reasons such as wanting people's approval or just being bored of doing nothing.

 The most famous anti-heroes are often found in comic books and graphic novels, but they can be found anywhere!
 Here are some examples: